user202729/plover-generate/README.md

 Usually you would only need to run

     python3 main2.py
-    python3 main3.py --generate
+    python3 main3.py -g

 Run `python3 main3.py --help` to see what's the default output path.
-Can be changed with `--output` flag.
+Can be changed with `-o`/`--output` flag.

 Most other files have either documentation at the top of the file, or otherwise (if they're executable) run them with `--help` flag to read the documentation.